Ked57/frey/docs/frey/parameter-handling.md

 - `sort` - Field to sort by
 - `order` - Sort direction (`asc` or `desc`)
 - `search` - Search term for text fields
-- `filters` - Array of field names to filter by
+- **Field filters** - Any field from your entity schema can be used as a query parameter

 ### Basic Usage